The cave similar to the one Art Combe found crookneck watermelon seeds.

-Baker Creek has an ancient watermelon listed in our catalog.
-Over a decade ago, a small handwritten letter and a packet of seeds were sent to the company, the letter only stated that the seeds were found in an Arizona cave and believed to be ancient.
-The letter was accidentally misplaced and there was no mention of Art Combe, so the description in the catalog simply stated that the seeds were believed to have been found in an Arizona cave.
-Fortunately, an avid seed saver from Utah named Gregg Batt contacted Baker Creek.
+Baker Creek Heirloom Seed Company has an ancient watermelon listed in our catalog.
+Over a decade ago, a small handwritten letter and a packet of seeds were sent to the company.
+The letter only stated that the seeds were found in an Arizona cave and believed to be ancient.
+The letter was accidentally misplaced, and there was no mention of Art Combe, so the description in the catalog simply stated that the seeds were believed to have been found in an Arizona cave.
+Fortunately, an avid seed saver named Gregg Batt from Utah contacted Baker Creek.
 He had been growing a large green watermelon that occasionally grew in a strange crookneck shape.
-The seeds had been given to him by his father in law who received them from Art Combe.
-Gregg had been told the story of Art Combe finding the seeds in a cave and Gregg suggested that the ancient watermelon listed in our catalog may be related to Art Combes cave watermelon.
+The seeds had been given to him by his father-in-law who had received them from Art Combe.
+Gregg had been told the story of Art Combe finding the seeds in a cave, and Gregg suggested that the ancient watermelon listed in our catalog may be related to Art Combe’s cave watermelon.

 Gregg Batt holds an Ancient Watermelon!

-Baker Creek’s team of seed sleuths became determined to find the elusive handle shaped watermelon, hoping that the original handled form had not been entirely bred out of existence.
-Art Combe passed away many years ago the team worried that the seeds had vanished, never stored in a seed bank or kept alive in the hands of seed savers.
+Baker Creek’s team of seed sleuths became determined to find the elusive handle-shaped watermelon, hoping that the original handled form had not been entirely bred out of existence.
+Because Art Combe had passed away many years ago, the team worried that the seeds had vanished without ever being stored in a seed bank or kept alive in the hands of seed savers.

 Passionate seed saver Cliven Bundy played an integral part in saving crookneck watermelons.